shirisha-1910/Devops-Implementation/README.md

 - Browse the Application: Navigate to http://go-web-app.local/courses in web browser to view application.
 - This setup ensures that any updates to the codebase trigger a full rebuild and redeployment, keeping application up-to-date seamlessly.

+## Argo CD Synchronization

+After the pipeline rebuilds and redeploys the application, Argo CD will automatically detect the changes.
+It will sync with the latest commit ID from GitHub, ensuring that the application is updated with the latest changes.
+This synchronization process keeps the deployed application in the cluster aligned with the state defined in the GitHub repository.

+Note: Argo CD relies on the Git repository as the source of truth for the desired state of the application.
+If changes are made directly in the Kubernetes cluster instead of updating the Git repository, Argo CD will not recognize or accept these changes.
+The cluster state will be overwritten during the next synchronization cycle to match the state defined in the repository.